What is your favorite dragon from the history of literature?

 The visions of William Blake and Thomas De Quincey precede Tolkien's great dragon

-Thomas De Quincey, as he recounts in Confessions of an English Opium-Eater (1822; in Catalan by Bromera, translated by Enric Sòria).
-The second path is that of the then nascent literature for children.
-Two of its precursors contribute to creating the archetype of the good, benign, and even enlightened dragon: Kenneth Grahame does so in The Reluctant Dragon (1898; in Catalan by Estrella Polar, translated by Víctor Aldea) and Edith Nesbit in The Last of the Dragons and Other Stories (1901; in Catalan by Nòrdica, translated by Anna Llisterri).
-The third path is that of nonsense literature: the most linguistically playful dragon is described by Lewis Carroll in the poem Jabberwocky, included in Through the Looking-Glass (1871), the second part of the adventures of Alice in Wonderland, available in Catalan by Quaderns Crema, translated by Amadeu Viana.
+The transition towards greater literary complexity of dragons in the 20th century comes through three unsuspected paths.
+The first starts with William Blake, because dragons are one of the many mystical visions collected in books like The First Book of Urizen (1794), and shortly after they infiltrate as terrifying crocodiles in the state of clairvoyant daydreaming caused by opium consumption in Thomas De Quincey, as he recounts in Confessions d'un opiòman anglès (1822; in Catalan published by Bromera, translated by Enric Sòria).
+The second path is that of the then nascent literature aimed at children.
+Two of its precursors contribute to creating the archetype of the good, benign, and even enlightened dragon: Kenneth Grahame does so in Sant Jordi i el drac gandul (1898; in Catalan published by Estrella Polar, translated by Víctor Aldea) and Edith Nesbit in El darrer dels dracs i altres contes (1901; in Catalan published by Nòrdica, translated by Anna Llisterri).
+The third path is that of nonsense literature: the most linguistically playful dragon is the one described by Lewis Carroll in the poem Jabberwocky, included in Through the Looking-Glass (1871), the second part of the adventures of Alice in Wonderland, available in Catalan from Quaderns Crema, translated by Amadeu Viana.

 Dragons for all tastes

-One of the most transformative and influential contributions has been that of Ursula K. Le Guin, who in the Earthsea cycle, which begins with A Wizard of Earthsea (1968; in Catalan by Raig Verd, translated by Blanca Busquets), features wise and powerful dragons such as Yevaud, Orm Embar, and Kalessin.
-Le Guin's dragons, as explained in Tehanu (1990; also by Raig Verd), decided to separate from the human race, with which they formed a primal whole, because they chose to be free and follow their instincts.
-Humans, on the other hand, preferred to lead ordered lives.
-The dragons, who speak older languages than ours, help the young Ged, who aspires to master magic, and one of their most important teachings is that he will not achieve true knowledge until he learns to listen to others.
+One of the most transformative and influential contributions has been that of Ursula K. Le Guin, who in the Earthsea cycle, which begins with A Wizard of Earthsea (1968; in Catalan by Raig Verd, translated by Blanca Busquets), introduces wise and powerful dragons such as Yevaud, Orm Embar, and Kalessin.
+Le Guin's dragons, as explained in Tehanu (1990; also in Raig Verd), decided to separate from the human race, with which they formed a primal whole, because they chose to be free and follow their instincts.
+Humans, on the other hand, preferred to lead orderly lives.
+The dragons, who speak languages older than ours, help the young Ged, who aspires to master magic, and one of their most important teachings is that he will not achieve true knowledge until he learns to listen to others.

-The fascination that dragons exert on many authors leads them to have them accompany them in extensive narrative cycles.
-Tracy Hickman and Margaret Weis have done so in the trilogy Dragonlance Chronicles (1984; in Spanish by Minotauro, translated by Tere Casanovas and Marta Pérez), Terry Pratchett in the Discworld series, especially through Guards!
+The fascination that dragons exert on many authors invites them to have them accompany them in extensive narrative cycles.
+Tracy Hickman and Margaret Weis have done so in the Dragonlance Chronicles trilogy (1984; in Spanish by Minotauro, translated by Tere Casanovas and Marta Pérez), Terry Pratchett in the Discworld series, especially through Guards!
 Guards!
 (1989; in Catalan by Mai Més, translated by Ernest Riera) and Christopher Paolini in the tetralogy that began with Eragon (2003; in Catalan by La Galera, translated by Jordi Vidal i Tubau).